Difference between Emotional Support, PTSD, Therapy and Service Dogs

 Most Service Dogs are trained by outside organizations.
 It is very difficult for an individual with no training background (or no intensive background in dog training) to train their own puppy into being an exemplary Service Dog.
 It takes great skill and fortitude and passion to train a dog so completely.
 Most laymen don’t have the necessary skills to do this.

 A Therapy Dog is a different kettle of fish altogether.
-Therapy Dogs are animals with particularly calm and appealing temperament who is brought into doctors’ offices, schools for the disabled and other such places in order to calm, please and emotionally support the patients who are being attended to in that facility.
+Therapy Dogs are animals with particularly calm and appealing temperament who is brought into doctors’ offices, schools for the disabled, and other such places in order to calm, please and emotionally support the patients who are being attended to in that facility.

-Therapy Dogs have no specialized training excepting their basic commands such as sit, stay, roll over and other such commands.
+Therapy Dogs have no specialized training excepting their basic commands such as sit, stay, rollover, and other such commands.
 They do not need to learn how to handle moments of stress apart from daily living.
 Their job is not a particularly stressful job, but they must not be aggressive in any way.

-All four of these types of dogs (three, really, because the PTSD dog is just another type of Service dog) need training, though the amount and kind really depends upon the job the dog is intended for as well as the emotional nature of the dog itself.
+All four of these types of dogs (three, really, because the PTSD dog is just another type of Service dog) need training, though the amount and kind really depend upon the job the dog is intended for as well as the emotional nature of the dog itself.
 But they each do a distinctly different type of work for a different type of person.

-They key important factor to know, however, is that they each perform a job that is vital to the way we work and the way we live.
+The key important factor to know, however, is that they each perform a job that is vital to the way we work and the way we live.

 About Post Author

 Darren M. Jorgensen has a fondness for all animals, though dogs especially, have a huge home in his heart.
 He enjoys quilting, making handcrafted soap and bodyworks and anything that produces practical products.
 Jorgensen lives with his own service dog who doubles as an Emotional Support Animal.
 He gets it.